-While participants have the right to refuse services, it is still important for the provider to encourage participation.
+While participants have the right to refuse services, it is still important for the plan of care team to encourage participation.
 A participant choosing to stay home and just relax for a day is understandable; however, unless health related, if this happens consistently then there is an indication that the services the participant is receiving may not be meeting their needs.
-Providers should talk to the participant and work to understand why the participant is not engaged in their services.
-If necessary, request a team meeting so the team can work with the participant to identify what isn't working, and get input as to what needs to change so the participant is ready and willing to participate.
+Providers and case managers should talk to the participant and work to understand why the participant is not engaged in their services.
+If necessary, conduct a team meeting so the team can work with the participant to identify what isn't working, and get input as to what needs to change so the participant is ready and willing to participate.